pchalamet/fbus/README.md

 * Parallelism support via sharding

 Features that won't be implemented in FBus:
-* Sagas: coordination is big topic by itself - technically, everything required to handle this is available (ConversationId and MessageId).
+* Sagas: coordination is a big topic by itself - technically, everything required to handle this is available (ConversationId and MessageId).
 This can be handled outside of a service-bus.

 ## Available packages